-Despite big name chain stores disappearing from the high street at an alarming rate the online fabric industry is blossoming with new stores popping up every few weeks.
+Despite big name chain stores disappearing from the high street at an alarming rate the online fabric industry is blossoming with new stores popping up every few weeks so buying fabrics online is easier than ever before.
 There are some big sites that stock a huge range of fabrics, and some smaller niche stores specialising in a certain style or type of fabric.
 Most of them also sell sewing patterns, haberdashery supplies and other little extras too.

 If you have never purchased fabric online now is a great time to do so, with so many stores out there prices are very competitive and you can often find fabrics and supplies that you can’t find at your local store.

 Some people are concerned about buying online because they like to feel the fabric before buying, or are worried that the colours on screen will not be the same as in real life.
 Plus sometimes you don’t quite know what you want and prefer to physically browse through rows of fabric until you see the right one.

 Luckily those concerns can be overcome, most fabric stores are happy to send samples of their fabrics so that you can feel the weight of the fabric, match the colours to your project and check the drape.
 Some offer a free sample service and others have a minimal charge to cover postage.
 You will normally find details of the same service in the FAQ section, customer service section or can contact the shop owner to check.

 Most online fabric store owners are happy to help and recommend suitable fabrics if you contact them with a query.
 I recently purchased some charm packs for a quilt but couldn’t work out what fabric would best match it for binding the quilt, I contacted the owner and she was happy to advise me.

 I spoke to 2 online fabric sellers Ann Haughton former owner of Suffolk Sewing School and Alice Synge from Backstitch to find out the pros and cons of buying fabric online: